Aurora Logo

 What alliance is Aurora Airlines?

 The company primarily operates in Russia’s Far Eastern region.
-Although it is not part of major global alliances, it has partnered with other airlines through codeshare agreements.
+Although it is not part of a major global alliance, it has partnered with other airlines through codeshare agreements.
 These agreements will help expand its services to more destinations, offering passengers additional travel options.

-Under a codeshare agreement, two or more airlines operate the same flight.
+Under a codeshare agreement, two or more airlines operate the same flight under different flight numbers.
 One airline operates a flight, and others sell tickets for it.
 This arrangement helps them reach places they don’t fly directly to.

 Has codeshare agreements with several carriers: